AdrianOrenstein/duo_device/README.md

 # Duo device register

-This setup guide creates a `duo-ssh` command to auto-fill in a Duo One-Time-Password (OTP) when prompted during an ssh login cli.
-After filling, the ssh session resumes as normal.
+This setup guide creates a `duo-ssh` command that auto-fills a Duo One-Time-Password (OTP).
+The [autofill script is here](https://github.com/AdrianOrenstein/duo_device/blob/main/duo_ssh.sh).
+The

 ## 1) Generating OTP